Skip to main content

 Tap Next when ready.

-Step 3 of 4 — Add Location Details
+Step 3: Add Location Details

 Enter the address or city where the project took place.
 Rebolt uses this to geo-tag your post and Project page, which improves local search visibility.